Caring for books — How to store, clean, and handle your books

 BTW, what do you think of the designer trend of facing books with their spines inward on a bookshelf?
 Attractive, in a quirky but uniform sort of way, or silly because, well, how do you find the book you’re looking for?

 Either use a soft brush attachment from your vacuum, a feather duster (I finally have a good excuse to get one of these!), or a soft, dry cloth to gently remove the dust.
 (Don’t use the same cloth you’re using to dust the bookshelf; grab a clean one.)
-Don’t wet or dampen the cloth, and don’t use any kind of leather cleaner or polish or oil on leather bindings.
-Stick to that soft dry cloth.
+Don’t wet or dampen the cloth.
+And don’t use any kind of leather cleaner or polish or oil on leather bindings.
+Stick to that soft dry cloth when caring for books.
 Dust from the spine outward, so the dust falls away from the book rather than gathering in the spine.

-If you have a book that smells moldy (this happens with books I pick up at Goodwill or consignment shops sometimes), place it in a plastic bag with a sprinkling of baking soda for a couple of days.
+Do you have a book that smells moldy?
+(This happens with books I pick up at Goodwill or consignment shops sometimes.)
+Place it in a plastic bag with a sprinkling of baking soda for a couple of days.
 The baking soda will absorb much of the odor.
 Remove and dust.

 Handle with TLC